Configuring Acme-client

 }

-This defines the Certificate Authority letsencrypt.
+This block defines the Certificate Authority letsencrypt.
 It provides the API URL and the location of the account key.

 authority letsencrypt-staging {